barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-06-cartographic-curiosities.markdown

    - Lindor Tolmen

-2. **1 Normal Human--Priest (DMB)** delivering a letter to the local church from the Bishop (or at least, from someone in the Bishop's staff).

-   *Priest:*

-   - Episcopius

-3. **10 Goatfolk--Longhorn (DMB)** of Lord Ramius, bringing a letter to / a
-   response from Lord Malbleat (depending on location), accompanied by **9 Goatfolk--Shorthorn (DMB)** servants.
-Lord Ramius demands the return of a book of family history.
-Lord Malbleat says it is his.
-The book gives the story of Hraigl.

-   *Leader:*

-   - Shank Snoode

-4. **1 Normal Human--Priest (DMB)** taking confessions.

-   *Priest:*

-   - Bargale

-5. **25 Goatfolk--Shorthorn (DMB)** of Lord Malbleat, spying on a **Goatfolk--Longhorn (DMB)** of Lord Ramius who is negotiating with **2 Elf--Knight (DMB)** of The Cold Prince.
+3. **25 Goatfolk--Shorthorn (DMB)** of Lord Malbleat, spying on a **Goatfolk--Longhorn (DMB)** of Lord Ramius who is negotiating with **2 Elf--Knight (DMB)** of the Cold Prince.
 The Cold Prince wishes to convince Lord Ramius to topple a Summerstone and frame Lord Malbleat for it.
-Lord Ramius wants to know what The Cold Prince gets out of this.
+Lord Ramius wants to know what the Cold Prince gets out of this.

    *Shorthorn Leader:*